vikigenius/SpellbookMerge/README.md

 * There is an incompatibility with Tabletop Tweaks where it modifies the BloodRager spellbook.
 So if you want to merge BloodRager with mythic paths, disable the specific TTT tweak for it.

+## Configuration

+The patches to spellbook progressions can be disabled in the json settings file.
+In your mod directory for this mod, you should find a UserSettings directory.
+Open PatchSettings.json and set any spellbook progression patch that you do not want to false.
+Note that this only disables the spellbook progression patches, you will still get options to merge spellbooks, you can just chose not to merge if you don't want to.

 ## Mythic Paths

 ### Angel